Scott Barton Memorial Scholarship

 The Scott Barton scholarship is awarded to students at Marietta High School or members of the First Presbyterian Church of Marietta’s Youth Group.
 These two groups meant a great deal to Scott.
 Attending MHS for only the last two years of high school after returning from a two-year stay in Belgium, he was delighted to be part of a “real American high school” and was happy to be readily accepted by students and teachers there.
 His membership in the Youth Group at First Presbyterian was especially meaningful to him, and participation in the mission trips strengthened his faith and made him aware of the need to help others in this world.

 The scholarship recipient is chosen by a committee made up of Scott’s parents and representatives of Marietta High School, FPC, and the Marietta Schools Foundation.
 The Barton family is grateful to the Marietta Schools Foundation for setting up this scholarship and managing the funds.
-This memorial scholarship has been awarded each year since 1996, and has so far paid out a total of $115,000 to 25 recipients.
-Scholarship recipients have attended a diverse number of universities from Georgia, GA Tech, SCAD to Duke, Vanderbilt, University of North Carolina, Wake Forest, Samford and Yale.
+This memorial scholarship has been awarded each year since 1996, and has so far paid out over $130,000 to 27 recipients.
+Scholarship recipients have attended a diverse number of universities from Georgia, GA Tech, SCAD to Duke, Vanderbilt, University of North Carolina, Wake Forest, Samford, Yale, and the University of Chicago.